-Nor should it.
-Using modern appliances is not a crime.
+Using modern appliances is a good idea.
 I am sure that very few people want to return to a feudal-era farming system no matter how pure their intentions as homesteaders may be.
 However, most modern appliances demand energy.

 Energy production has a financial cost.
 Making a homestead as energy efficient as possible can help to save money while also lowering your carbon footprint.